SQL - Selecting master records based on criteria in child records

 Here are a few common examples:

-• Find all invoices which contain both milk and honey
+- Find all invoices containing both milk and honey

 All examples have two things in common.
 The first one is the presence of a one-to-many relationship.
 The second one is that records must meet criteria in their associated child records.